 The discovery and extended use of all these tools are critical for producing high-level applications that have resulted in new research areas where researchers suggest ways to improve safety and security (see the Haskell/Plutus programming language).
 We mention some other tools and languages for Smart Contracts.

 Smart Contract Languages

 Solidity supports, among others, the heritage, libraries, and diverse user styles.
 With Solidity, contracts for voting, crowdfunding, blind auctions, and multi-signature wallets are available for you.
 Since Solidity is a work in progress, it is best to have the latest version before implementing a Smart Contract.
 Every Solidity upgrade brings new features and bug fixes.

 Vyper is a smart contract language deriving from Python 3 and targeting the EVM.
-When we enter the code, it is necessary to bear in mind that all syntax of Vyper is valid Python 3 syntax, but not all functionalities of Python3 are provided for Vyper.
+When we enter the code, it is necessary to remember that all syntax of Vyper is valid Python 3 syntax, but not all functionalities of Python3 are provided for Vyper.
 A key difference with Solidity is that Vyper does away with inheritance.
-Vyper tries to keep all the relevant code in one file to make things easier for the programmer and for the software maintainers.
+Vyper tries to keep all the relevant code in one file to make things easier for the programmer and the software maintainers.

 Smart Contract Development Platforms

-Truffle is one of Ethereum's most robust programming development systems.
+Truffle is one of Ethereum’s most robust programming development systems.
 This development environment provides developers with a configurable, user-friendly service pipeline.
-Truffer makes easier the management of all the Smart Contract life cycle.
-It has an automated contract testing suite which, as we mentioned earlier, is a critical aspect of Smart Contract development.
+Truffer makes the management of the Smart Contract life cycle.
+As we mentioned earlier, it has an automated contract testing suite, a critical aspect of Smart Contract development.
 Compiling, linking, deploying, and handling binaries is much simpler for Ethereum developers.
 Additional features include the automated Mocha and Chai contract check, scriptable deployment and migration System, and a direct contract communication interactive console.